energywebfoundation/ocn-tools/README.md

 sqlite3 cpo.db "select token_c from auth;"
 ```

-Using the displayed token, requests can be made to the OCN client in OCPI format (version 2.2 RC2).
+Using the displayed token, requests can be made to the OCN node in OCPI format (version 2.2 RC2).
 The following
 request examples assume that both MSP and CPO servers have been registered and are awaiting OCPI requests.
 Therefore, open a terminal session for each server, and an additional one to make the requests.
 The requests can
 be used again for requests to additional MSPs/CPOs, though note that the actual results may differ as